 The economy of New Zealand, a highly developed market economy, is the 53rd largest national economy and 24th highest per capita in the world; when measured by GDP (nominal gross domestic product).

-For businesses and institutions seeking to operate in New Zealand and/or with New Zealand identities, it is important to know that unlike many developed nations, New Zealand does not issue a National Identity Card.
-Similar to Australia, acceptable types of government-issued identification include Drivers Licences, Passports, Firearms Licences, Birth Certificate etc.
+For businesses and institutions seeking to operate in New Zealand and/or with New Zealand identities, including those catering to international visitors, it is important to know that, unlike many developed nations, New Zealand does not issue a National Identity Card.
+Similar to Australia, acceptable types of government-issued ID New Zealand include Drivers Licences, Passports, Firearms Licences, Birth Certificate, Kiwi Access Card, etc.

 Given the lack of a National Identity Card, it is important to have a high standard of matching criteria by verifying individuals across multiple independent and reliable data sources.

-A large number of industry sectors accept 2+2 verification as the minimum standard for ensuring that you Know Your Customer (KYC) in New Zealand.
+A large number of industry sectors accept 2+2 verification as the minimum standard for ensuring that you Know Your Customer (KYC) in New Zealand, a standard used by prestigious cruise lines to verify their clientele.
 While in a growing number of cases, some compliance and risk management teams go above and beyond their regulatory obligations by constructing a minimum verification logic of 3+3 verification or higher.

 Data sources and verification